RaulBarbaRojas/AerialImageryAnomalyDetection/README.md

 #### Using the trained weights

-If the user simply wants to download pre-trained models to quickly verify the obtained evaluation results, they can be downloaded from the official releases of this repository.
-Within the release, a `runs.zip` file is attached, which must be placed according to the structure described next.
-Such a folder contains the weights of the models that were trained during our research and allow to obtain the exact same results that can be found in our paper.
+If the user simply wants to download pre-trained models to quickly verify the obtained evaluation results, they can be downloaded from the [official Google Shared Drive of the project](https://drive.google.com/drive/folders/196GNgbVwVNqMtXwOBfgRTKS7tM-KUBrz?usp=sharing), which is used due to the file size limit imposed by GitHub.
+In such drive, a `runs.zip` file is included, which must be uncomprenssed, so that the following structure is created within the main folder of this repository.
+The `runs.zip` file contains  the weights of all the models that were trained during our research and it allows to obtain the exact same results that can be found in our paper.

 ```
 📂 AerialImageryAnomalyDetection/